huntbyington/VCD-waveform-viewer/README.md

 - Use the Time Base dropdown to manually set units
 - Zoom in for more precision, zoom out for less

-## Contributing

-Feel free to submit issues and enhancement requests.

 ## License

 MIT License - feel free to use and modify for your projects.

-## Credits

-Created as a tool for digital design verification and debugging.